Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ![](.\img\build-run.png)

-and wait until build is compleated.
+and wait until the build is completed.

 ###### Step 13
 Open up a browser and go to `http://localhost:8080`.